vssniteesh/mongodbproject/readme.md

-# Doctor Appointment Website (MERN)
+# MediBooker (MERN)

 ## Overview
-This project is a full-stack web application for booking doctor appointments, built using the MERN stack (MongoDB, Express.js, React, Node.js).
-It provides a modern, clean, and user-friendly interface for patients and doctors to manage appointments, profiles, and more.
+This project is a full-stack web application for booking medical appointments, built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It provides a modern, clean, and user-friendly interface for patients and healthcare professionals to manage appointments, profiles, and more.

 ## Features
 - User registration and login (with JWT authentication)